LABI Logo Get Involved

 Judicial Reform

-LABI Position: Support programs and legislation to foster judicial excellence, including, but not limited to, consolidating districts and court functions, modernizing our judgeships to reflect the current needs of the state and its population, and creating a centralized electronic filing system for court documents.
+LABI Position: Support programs and legislation to foster judicial excellence, including, but not limited to, consolidating districts and court functions, modernizing our judgeships to reflect the current needs of the state and its population, including the creation of competent specialized courts, as well as creating a centralized electronic filing system for court documents.

 Current Issues.